 Too much to digest?
 Let’s recap what we have learned in this article.
 In the beginning, we mentioned, that your IP address is usually the first thing that websites log and look at because it is easily obtainable and it can reveal a lot of information about you.
 That is why we need to understand how to properly hide your IP address.

 - The two post popular datacenter IP solutions to hide your IP address are VPN and proxies

 - Both VPN and proxies can be bought from external providers or created on your own

-- You can easily setup your own proxy server by getting a VPS and following the instructions from above or running our custom script
+- You can easily set up your own proxy server by getting a VPS and following the instructions from above or running our custom script

-- Using proxies is the most popular and convenient way of changing IP address for Multilogin users.
+- Using proxies is the most popular and convenient way of changing the IP address for Multilogin users.
 They are great if you want to keep your multiple browser profiles for longer periods and access them on a daily basis.

 - VPN exit node IP addresses are mostly known to popular web platforms and can be oftentimes blacklisted due to other users abusing the service.
-However, VPN can be beneficial is some cases, when you need access to a big pool of IPs around the world for a relatively cheap price.
+However, VPN can be beneficial in some cases, when you need access to a big pool of IPs around the world for a relatively cheap price.

-- Having an ADSL connection with dynamic IP address as a residential IP proxy solution remains inconsistent in implementation across multiple users due to problems with IP renewal happening sometimes.
+- Having an ADSL connection with a dynamic IP address as a residential IP proxy solution remains inconsistent in implementation across multiple users due to problems with IP renewal happening sometimes.